troystribling/BlueCap/README.md

 ### <a name="peripheral_respond_characteristic_write">Respond to Characteristic Write</a>

-If a characteristic value supports the property CBCharacteristicProperties.Write the Central can change the characteristic value.
+If a Characteristic value supports the property CBCharacteristicProperties.Write a Central can change the Characteristic value.
 The BlueCap MutableCharacteristic methods used are,

 ```swift
 // start processing write requests with stream capacity